-Talon Therapeutics Inc. (TLON)’s experimental blood-cancer treatment, based on a compound from the rosy periwinkle flower, is attracting potential partners and buyers, Chief Executive Officer Steven Deitcher said.
+Talon Therapeutics Inc. (TLON:US)’s experimental blood-cancer treatment, based on a compound from the rosy periwinkle flower, is attracting potential partners and buyers, Chief Executive Officer Steven Deitcher said.

 The U.S. Food and Drug Administration is set to decide by Aug.
 12 whether to approve the medicine, a treatment called Marqibo for acute lymphoblastic leukemia, for patients who have failed at least two other therapies, giving the South San Francisco-based company its first marketable product.

 Talon is considering selling rights to Marqibo outside the U.S., among other deals, Deitcher said.
 He declined to identify any of the potential buyers or partners.
 The company has access to $57 million in capital to market Marqibo.

 “We’re in discussions with several companies that are interested in adding Marqibo to their oncology portfolio,” Deitcher said in a telephone interview yesterday.
 “The range of outcomes of these discussion includes launching Marqibo on our own in the U.S., to entering into a transaction designed to maximize the value of Marqibo and our other assets to our shareholders.”

 The FDA rejected Marqibo as a treatment for non-Hodgkin’s lymphoma in 2005 when it was being developed by Inex Pharmaceuticals Corp. and Enzon Pharmaceuticals Inc. (ENZN:US)